Stimulants

 Overdose

 The risk of overdose is much higher when using illicit stimulants (e.g. ice, speed, cocaine).
 There is also an overdose risk with prescribed stimulants if the recommended dosage isn’t followed.
-Call an ambulance straight away by dialing triple zero (000) if you or someone else has any of the following symptoms:
+Call an ambulance straight away by dialing triple zero (000) if you or someone else has any of the following symptoms (emergency services are there to help and can provide instructions over the phone):

 • racing heartbeat